 Additional Information

 40 hours of continuing education credits are required for each renewal cycle (or 20 CEs per year).
-All licenses expire April 1st on even years.
+All licenses expire April 1st on even-numbered years.
 The licenses — once renewed — remain valid for two years, with March 31st as the last day of the renewal year.

 Iowa Social Work License Requirements

 In Iowa, aspiring social workers must hold at least a BSW; however, an MSW is required to practice independently.
 All applicants must provide transcripts from a CSWE-accredited school, pass the appropriate ASWB exam, and fill out an application ($123).
+Additionally, LISW applicants must have completed two years of full-time or 4,000 hours total of supervised clinical work experiences prior to taking their exam.

 Iowa Governing Board